jamcd/food-app/README.md

 <h4>Things to do:</h4>
 <ol>
+    <li>Draw out the plan for the recipes-list page and individual recipe pages</li>
     <li>Create a plan for the app using 'Thinking in React'</li>
     <li>Persist state in localStorage</li>
     <li>Implement a drag and drop system for food items</li>